cwarden45/DTC_Scripts/23andMe/README.md

 **Personal Notes**

-I've recently been asking family members to undergo DNA profiling, and I have **only** been asking them to do genotyping through 23andMe (unlike myself, where I have been testing / comparing different companies).
+I've recently been asking family members to undergo DNA profiling, and I have *only* been asking them to do genotyping through 23andMe (and/or [Genes_for_Good](https://github.com/cwarden45/DTC_Scripts/tree/master/Genes_for_Good), if they wanted a *free* raw dataset with limited interpretation).
+In contrast, I have been testng other companies, and I haven't been recommending them.
 So, I think that is a relatively good endorsement for 23andMe.

 However, I also have some things that I believe can be improved upon: